EthanPerello/npc-forge/docs/how-to-use.md

 • **Reached monthly limit**: Wait for the monthly reset or use Standard tier
 • **Unexpected limit reached**: Check which models you're using and their individual limits
-• **Chat usage**: Remember that chat responses count against text model limits
+• **Chat and editing usage**: Remember that chat responses and portrait editing count against model limits

 ## Tips for Best Results